Hardball Tactics in Negotiation Definition & Examples

 1. ResearchGate

 ResearchGate is the most famous social networking site for researchers, scientists, scholars, professors, and students to share academic and professional publications.
-It is a great networking site to find collaboration and connecting with colleagues.
-Additionally, ResearchGate is a join-free platform where users can ask questions to get answers related to discipline.
-It is estimated that more than 20+ million researchers are using it, and around 130+ million papers have been shared on this social networking site.
+It is a great networking site for finding collaboration opportunities and connecting with colleagues.
+Additionally, ResearchGate is a join-free platform where users can ask questions to get answers related to their discipline.
+It is estimated that more than 20 million researchers use it, and that around 130 million papers have been shared on this social networking site.
 ResearchGate is a European site that started as a commercial social networking site.

 Advantages of the ResearchGate Account

-Firstly, the researcher can see the publication list in their paper when shared with the Researchgate site.
+Firstly, the researcher can see the publication list in their paper when it is shared on ResearchGate.

-Researchgate is a very familiar social media site for scholars, and the Alexa ranking is approximately 160 that less than 200.
-So, it is the most popular social media platform for researchers after Google scholar.
+ResearchGate is a very familiar social media site for scholars, and the Alexa ranking is approximately 160, which is less than 200.
+So, it is the most popular social media platform for researchers after Google Scholar.

-ResearchGate is an open-access social media site where anyone can read the paper without registration.
+ResearchGate is an open-access social media site where anyone can read papers without registration.

 Also, ResearchGate has become a very famous platform for asking and answering questions.
 Anyone can ask any questions here, but new researchers ask questions regarding the publication and research discipline.

-Further, ResearchGate provides stats and scores for researchers based on the activities.
-The score gets when the researcher performs well in four sections such as publications, questions, answers, and followers.
-The score gets high when researchers ask more questions and answer more questions.
-It will also progress when they share more publications on this social media site and the number of followers increases.
+Further, ResearchGate provides stats and scores for researchers based on their activities.
+The score is determined by the researcher’s performance across four sections: publications, questions, answers, and followers.
+The score increases when researchers ask more questions and answer them.
+It will also progress when they share more publications on this social media site, and the number of followers increases.

 ResearchGate Contact